Anthony Toft: Life

 From 1978 he was Consultant Physician at the Edinburgh Royal Infirmary.

+In 1980 he was elected a member of the Harveian Society of Edinburgh and served as Medical Secretary from 1982-1994.
+He was President of the Society in 1995.
+In 1987 he was elected a member of the Aesculapian Club and served as Honorary Secretary from 2004-2014.

 In 1991 he succeeded John Richmond as President of the Royal College of Physicians of Edinburgh and was succeeded in turn by John D. Cash in 1994.
 He was created a Commander of the Order of the British Empire by Queen Elizabeth II in 1995.
 He was President of the British Thyroid Association from 1996 to 2009.

 He retired from the NHS in 2009 and was awarded the Royal Victorian Order (LVO) in the same year.